Olaloa II

 No analysis available

-I searched for "parking waitlist," "waiting list," and related phrases, but there were no mentions.
-The remarks describe available stalls and guest parking without indicating a waitlist system.
+I searched for "parking waitlist," "parking waiting list," or similar wording and found none.
+The remarks describe available stalls and guest parking without indicating any waitlist system.

 No analysis available